openplans/transit_tiles/README.md

 * **Step 0.** [Install TileMill](http://mapbox.com/tilemill/docs/mac-install/)
 * **Step 1.** Clone this repository: `git clone git@github.com:openplans/transit_tiles.git`
 * **Step 2.** Choose the city you want and copy the project assets to your TileMill project folder.
-On a Mac, his is of ten found at `~/Documents/MapBox/project`
+On a Mac, this is often found at `~/Documents/MapBox/project`
 * **Step 3.** Open your project in TileMill and make awesome tiles!
 You can find documentation for using TileMill [here](http://mapbox.com/tilemill/docs/).

 # Cities